rdobrik/dfinity-agent/README.md

 ### Apache HTTP Client V5
 To provide HTTP POST and GET operations.

+### Ok HTTP Client
+To provide HTTP POST and GET operations for Android.

 ### Jackson CBOR Serializer and Deserializer
 To manage CBOR payloads.